openjdk/jdk/doc/hotspot-style.md

 ([n2179](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2179.html)) &mdash;
 HotSpot does not permit the use of exceptions, so this feature isn't useful.

-* Avoid namespace-scoped variables with non-constexpr initialization.
+* Avoid non-local variables with non-constexpr initialization.
 In particular, avoid variables with types requiring non-trivial initialization or destruction.
 Initialization order problems can be difficult to deal with and lead to surprises, as can destruction